antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 }
 ```

-Now, whenever we run one of those two yarn scipts, our gulp tasks will be called before eleventy can parse our site.
+Now, whenever we run one of those two yarn scripts, our gulp tasks will be called before eleventy can parse our site.

 ## Do not be like me...

 ...and read the eleventy documentation!

-When setting up all of this I was stomped for a solid hour trying to figure out why changes to my scss files weren't causing the browser to reload.
+When setting up all of this I was stomped for a solid hour trying to figure out why changes to my SCSS files weren't causing the browser to reload.
 As it turns out, eleventy does not automatically watch any file in our project's directory, but we can make it do so, by adding this line to our `.eleventj.js` file:

 ```